Penn State - Administrative

 Retention Period - the time that must elapse before the records are disposed, stored or archived.

-University Confidential Records - records which have the highest level of confidentiality attached to them and which may only be used by a limited number of people in the originating Unit.
+University Confidential Records - records which have the highest level of confidentiality attached to them and which may only be used by a limited number of people at the University.

 University Restricted Records - records having a high level of confidentiality attached to them and where access is limited to the staffs of a small number of Units.